Kaspar123/STM/ws2812b/README.md

     Letters can be visualized using ***print_small_letter()*** or ***print_large_letter()*** defined in [operations.h](operations.h)

   - #### signs.h
-        contains definition of 16x16 led symbols.
+        Contains definition of 16x16 led symbols.
         Definitions of symbols follow the same logic as in text.h

     Signs can be visualized using ***print_sign()*** defined in [operations.h](operations.h)